LeMyst/WikibaseIntegrator/README.md

 purpose is to focus on an improved compatibility with Wikibase and adding missing functionalities.
 The main differences between these two libraries are :

-* A complete rewrite of the library with an object-oriented architecture allowing for easy interaction, data validation and extended functionality
+* A complete rewrite of the library with a more object-oriented architecture allowing for easy interaction, data validation and extended functionality
 * Add support for reading and writing Lexeme, MediaInfo and Property entities
 * Python 3.7 to 3.11 support, validated with unit tests
 * Type hints implementation for arguments and return, checked with mypy static type checker